-The human rights of autistic people (children, young people and adults) must always be maintained, including the right to satisfying and valued lives and to be treated with dignity and respect.
+Autistic people (children, young people and adults) have the same human rights as anyone else, including the right to satisfying and valued lives, and to be treated with dignity and respect.
 They should have a home within their community, be able to develop and maintain relationships and lifestyles of their choosing, with the support they need to live healthy, safe and rewarding lives.

-This domain includes understanding the numbers of autistic people in the population, the characteristics of autism and the impact which it often has.
-It also includes identification, assessment and diagnosis of autism, which is key to the wellbeing of autistic people and to ensure that effective support, referrals and adjustments can be made to enable them to live healthy, safe and rewarding lives.
+This domain is about understanding the numbers of autistic people in the population, the characteristics of autism and the impact which it often has.
+An understanding of autism, relevant to scope of practice, is essential for all roles and settings and underpins all the capabilities in this framework.
+The identification, assessment and diagnosis of autism is also key to ensuring the most effective support and referral if needed.